DaveBenham/VenomModules/README.md

 Also a hearty thanks to Squinky Labs for their [VCV Rack Demo project](https://github.com/squinkylabs/Demo), which showed me how to implement oversampling, and also got my foot in the door to understanding how to use SIMD with plugin development.

+Thanks to Jacky Ligon and Andreya Ek Frisk over on the Surge Discord server for advice on the NonOctave Repeating Scale Intervallic Quantizer, as well as help with compiling a representative set of scale presets.

 [Return to Table Of Contents](#venom)

 ## BERNOULLI SWITCH